gatgens/NavitiaSDK_android/docs/GraphicalIsochroneApi.md

 Integer minNbTransfers = 56; // Integer | Minimum number of transfers in each journey List<String> firstSectionMode = Arrays.asList("firstSectionMode_example"); // List<String> | Force the first section mode if the first section is not a public transport one. `bss` stands for bike sharing system.
 Note 1: It’s an array, you can give multiple modes.
 Note 2: Choosing `bss` implicitly allows the walking mode since you might have to walk to the bss station.
 Note 3: The parameter is inclusive, not exclusive, so if you want to forbid a mode, you need to add all the other modes.
 Eg: If you never want to use a car, you need: `first_section_mode[]=walking&first_section_mode[]=bss&first_section_mode[]=bike&last_section_mode[]=walking&last_section_mode[]=bss&last_section_mode[]=bike`
 List<String> lastSectionMode = Arrays.asList("lastSectionMode_example"); // List<String> | Same as first_section_mode but for the last section.
-Integer maxDurationToPt = 56; // Integer | Maximal duration of non public transport in second Integer maxWalkingDurationToPt = 56; // Integer | Maximal duration of walking on public transport in second Integer maxBikeDurationToPt = 56; // Integer | Maximal duration of bike on public transport in second Integer maxBssDurationToPt = 56; // Integer | Maximal duration of bss on public transport in second
+Integer maxDurationToPt = 56; // Integer | Maximum allowed duration to reach the public transport (same limit used before and after public transport).
+Use this to limit the walking/biking part.
+Unit is seconds
+Integer maxWalkingDurationToPt = 56; // Integer | Maximal duration of walking on public transport in second Integer maxBikeDurationToPt = 56; // Integer | Maximal duration of bike on public transport in second Integer maxBssDurationToPt = 56; // Integer | Maximal duration of bss on public transport in second